-Are the Marketplace and Medicare the Same
+Are Obamacare and Medicare the Same?

-Now, Medicare is a federal health care program in the U.S. for those aged 65 and over.
-It also covers disabled individuals under 65 receiving Social Security Disability Income benefits for 24 months or more and those diagnosed with Amyotrophic Lateral Sclerosis or End-Stage Renal Disease.
+Now, Medicare is a federal health care program in the U.S. for those age 65 and over.
+It also covers disabled individuals under 65 receiving SSDI benefits for 24 months or more and those diagnosed with Amyotrophic Lateral Sclerosis or End-Stage Renal Disease.

-How Does the Affordable Care Act Affect Medicare
+How Does the Affordable Care Act Affect Medicare?

 Which Medicare Programs are Covered by ACA Section 1557?